xlwings/officejs-helloworld/README.md

 This is the simplest possible Office.js add-in for Microsoft Excel (task pane only).
 It only consists of two files (and an icon in a few sizes):

-* `manifest-hello-officejs.xml`
+* `manifest-officejs-hello.xml`
 * `taskpane.html`

 The HTML file is being served by [GitHub pages](https://docs.github.com/en/pages/quickstart).

-You can play around with the add-in by sideloading `manifest-hello-officejs.xml` according to the [office.js docs](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing).
+You can play around with the add-in by sideloading `manifest-officejs-hello.xml` according to the [office.js docs](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing).

 Note that this sample uses the raw Excel JavaScript API (no Python/xlwings).